pkutaj/pkutaj.github.io/_posts/2020-01-03-JS-on-functions.md

 ---
 layout: post
-title: JS > On Functions
+title: JavaScript > On Functions
 ---
 ## the case
 Ecmascript2015 came with a new way of writing functions